dannsam/xenko-docs/manual/graphics/graphics-compositor/render-to-a-texture.md

 ![Render texture](media/render-target-texture-in-asset-view.png)

-## 4. Use a render target texture
+## 4. Use the render target texture

-Use the render target texture in the scene where you want to display the camera output.
-This page suggests two examples.
+There are various ways you can use the render target texture.

-### Use the render target texture in a material
+### Example 1: Use the render target texture in a material

 1. In the material properties, under **Shading**, next to **Diffuse map**, click the **blue arrow** button and select **Texture**.